yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 WebAssembly is, after all, an assembly-like language.
 It only supports basic numeric types and does not natively support strings or structs.

 > **_NOTE:_** WASI Preview 2 introduces the component model, allowing us to define types that both the host and guest can understand.
-> However, [Wazero](https://github.com/tetratelabs/wazero) does not support this yet, opting instead for WASI Preview 1.
+> However, [wazero](https://github.com/tetratelabs/wazero) does not support this yet, opting instead for WASI Preview 1.

-Despite these limitations, if we look at the Yoke Cluster-Access API, it appears quite high-level:
+Despite these limitations, if we look at the yoke Cluster-Access API, it appears quite high-level:

 ```go
 package main